 Students entering the service are provided with information, electronically or hardcopy, of the confidentiality and GDPR guidelines.
 Students are required to sign a ‘permission to contact’ if they would like for an SVLO to liaise with a particular department, internal or external, on their behalf.

-All electronic correspondence and notes taken from meetings are stored in a folder on the ARU Jdrive that is locked down to SVLOs, selected anagement and 1 administrator.
+All electronic correspondence and notes taken from meetings are stored in a folder on the ARU Jdrive that is locked down to SVLOs, selected management and one administrator.

 SVLO briefings have already been completed within Student Services and SVLOs will continue to brief the wider university on their role and what is entails.
 This enables staff to gain a greater understanding on how best to signpost their students to the appropriate support services.
 The SVLO service ran an awareness raising initiative in the 2017/18 academic year to boost their profile including running ‘Talk to me about SVLO’ stands.
 The aim of this was to encourage both staff and students to enquire about the services offered and referral pathways